lopesvictor1/lopesvictor1/README.md

 #### Here's some information about me:

 - 🔭 I’m currently working on Machine Learning Based Data Analysis
-- 🌱 I’m currently learning P4, Sci-Kit Learn
+- 🌱 I’m currently learning P4, Keras, Sci-Kit Learn and much more
 - 📫 How to reach me: victorlopesvictor@gmail.com

 #### My Stat's